smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 !@

 ### Alert Icon
 An alert can include a custom or static (built-in) image that will be displayed within the alert.
-Before you add the image to the alert make sure the image is uploaded to the head unit using the @![iOS]`SDLFileManager`!@@![android,javaSE,javaEE]//TODO!@.
+Before you add the image to the alert make sure the image is uploaded to the head unit using the @![iOS]`SDLFileManager`!@@![android,javaSE,javaEE]FileManager!@.
 If the image is already uploaded, you can set the `alertIcon` property.

 ![Generic - Alert](assets/Generic_alertIcon.png)